tendani-bit/my-marketplace/README.md

 4. Launch the server

-5.Open your browser and go to: http://localhost/marketplace
+5. Open your browser and go to: http://localhost/marketplace

 ## License